TheSpringComes/Video_AIGC_Evaluation/README.md

 PSNR code is in the dir ./PSNR

-run the following code to evaluate PSNR value:
+run the following shell to evaluate PSNR value:

 ```shell
 cd PSNR